Are you and your family ready to choose a puppy for your home?

 Not everyone can choose a puppy from a litter in today’s modern world.
 Many puppies are adopted online or through shelters, and this makes it difficult to see the puppy with its siblings.

-However, if you can see the litter and pick a puppy from the litter, then here are some guidelines to follow.
+However, if you can see the litter and pick a puppy from the litter, then here are some guidelines you can follow.